Plumbing your dish-washing machine: everything you need to consider

 FAQ

-What plumbing connections are there for dishwashers?
+What kinds of plumbing connections are available for dishwashers?

-The different types of plumbing connections for dishwashers are direct-plumbing, air-gap, and high-loop.
+The different types of plumbing connections for dishwashers are direct-plumbing, air-gap and high-loop.

-The common problems that can occur with dishwasher plumbing include leaks, clogs, and low water pressure.
+The common problems that can occur with dishwasher plumbing include leaks, clogs, and low pressure.

-How often should I get the plumbing system of my dishwasher maintained?
+What is the best time to schedule the plumbing system of my dishwasher maintained?